 A Discord channel has also been created, which is free to join and is a good place to keep up with CityGen3D news and share tips with other CityGen3D users in our growing community.

 2. Installation

-CityGen3D runs on Unity 2019.4.29 or later, to optimize some of the processes and take advantage of the very latest Unity features, including Unity Jobs with Burst Compiler for multithreading support, and Terrain Editing on the GPU.
+CityGen3D runs on Unity 2019.4.40 or later, which is compatible with Unity features such as Jobs with Burst Compiler for multithreading support, and Terrain Editing on the GPU.